grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 (or one of the other ways).
 The output then converts all the trend types into a dedicated Native Histogram.

-Mapping trends as native histograms gives you more efficient storage and precise queries.
+Mapping trends as native histograms gives you more efficient storage and more precise queries.
 The drawback is that **the feature is experimental, released in Prometheus v2.40.0**.

 <Blockquote mod="note" title="">